radiylon/medthrive-ui/README.md

 You will also need to update the URL in `config/index.ts` to match the one for your locally deployed API.

 From there, you should be able to run `npx sst dev` for local development.

+## TODO
+- [x] Add ability to view a Caregiver's list of Patients
+- [x] Add ability to view an individual Patient
+- [ ] Add ability to add a Patient
+- [ ] Add ability to add a Medication and Schedule
+- [ ] Add abiliy to select a Medication and view upcoming doses
+- [ ] Add ability to mark Medication as inactive
+- [ ] Add ability to mark Schedule/dose as taken
+- [ ] Add Loading component